-Three main layout variations.
-The user can switch to any of these at any time:
+These are the three main layout variations developed.
+The user can switch between any of these at any time:

-Read my blog post: SVG – XML based vector graphics to replace GIFs and PNGs
+Read my blog post about SVGs here: SVG – XML based vector graphics to replace GIFs and PNGs.

-In spite we faced some obstacles along the implementation (like, the length of animated transition must not exceed 200ms) the Calypso Navigator launched successfully, and replaced the old and obsolete Main entry.
-It utilizes draggable tiles, nicer icons and colors.
-It’s fully customizable by users.
-It comes with good valuable presets out-of-the-box, and even with Calypso applications windows management.
+Although we faced some obstacles during implementation (such as the length of an animated transition could not exceed 200ms), the Calypso Navigator launched successfully and replaced the old and obsolete Main Entry.
+It utilized draggable tiles and sleeker icons and colors.
+It was built to be fully customizable by users and came with valuable presets out-of-the-box.

-In conclusion I want to share a screenshot from Phase Two of the project, for the Windows 7 Aero.
-It includes the smooth animation during mouse interactions, e.g. mouseover, rearranging tiles with drag and drop; carefully thought through shades, gradients, and colors.
+To conclude, I want to share a screenshot from Phase Two of the project, for the Windows 7 Aero.
+It includes the smooth animation during mouse interactions (e.g. mouseover, rearranging tiles with drag and drop) that are carefully shown through shades, gradients, and colors.